T0ha/ezodf/docs/docmanagement.rst

 .. function:: ezodf.opendoc(filename)

-   :param str filename: a filename  or the file-content as `bytes`
+   :param filename: a filename  or the file-content as file-like object (`StringIO` or `BytesIO`)
+   :type filename: str or StringIO or BytesIO
    :returns: :class:`~document.PackagedDocument` or :class:`~document.FlatXMLDocument`

    Open the document `filename`.
 Returns an instance of the :class:`~document.PackagedDocument`